-Battle of 420 is an educational, awareness event on campus the day of April 20th.
+Battle of 420 is an educational, awareness event on campus on Thursday the week of April 20th.
 Various interactive activities are set up using the drunk and marijuana goggles for simulation experiences and education.

-PROGRAMS FOR 2018-2019 ACADEMIC YEAR
+PROGRAMS FOR 2018-19, 2019-20 ACADEMIC YEARS